-Iridology in an observation science of the iris, it determines strengths and weakness in the person’s constitution from analysing the irides.
-Assessing constitution, organ function, heredity factors and capability toward disease outcomes.
+Iridology in an observation science of the irides, it determines strengths and weakness in the person’s constitution from analysing the eyes, assessing constitution, organ function, heredity factors and capability toward disease outcomes.

 Iridology breaks down the iris into 3 main categories: constitution, disposition and diathesis.
 These categories have various types, which help the practitioner determine the person’s potentiality to disorders and their treatments.

-Constitution is the colourpigmentation of irides, the three main types are:
+Constitution is the dominant colour pigmentation of irides.
+The three main types are:

 Shapes, markings, hints of colours and holes are examined and all have diagnostic relevance.
-Charts are used to map out the organs and body systems, for example the ring around the pupil called the collarette, taking about a third of the iris‘s space, corresponds to the colon, signs over this area will give indications to issues in that area.
+Charts are used to map out the organs and body systems, for example, the ring around the pupil, called the collarette, corresponds to the colon and signs over this area will give indications to that area.